 Black’s base lodge provides rustic warmth and hospitality, plus happening après ski on weekends with live music in the Lostbo Pub.
 Try the “warm and fuzzy” in a mug for hot cocoa with a kick!

-After skiing Black, stop by the Whitney Inn near the base.
-The Shovel Handle Pub displays the original shovel handles from Black Mountain’s first overhead cable lift (in the entire country).
-Pull up a bar stool with a view of the slopes in the rustic three story barn, enjoy entertainment and awesome lobster mac and cheese.
+Apres Ski at Black, stop by the Whitney Inn near the base.
+The Shovel Handle Pub displays the original shovel handles from Black Mountain’s first overhead cable lift (in the entire country) equipped with Sears & Roebuk shovel handles.
+Pull up a bar stool, or a fireside seat by Whit the moose, and a view of the slopes in the rustic three story barn, enjoy drinks, entertainment and awesome lobster mac and cheese.

-If you are looking for luxurious lodging during your ski trip to Jackson, head downhill to charming Jackson village and stay at the elegant Wentworth Inn.
+For ski lodging during your ski trip to Jackson, head downhill to charming Jackson village and stay at the elegant Wentworth Inn.
 Innkeepers Fritz and Elli have created incredibly romantic rooms, most with oversized jacuzzi and fireplace, throughout the original 1869 Inn and property.
 The dining at the Wentworth is top shelf, and the setting in this historic hamlet is truly magical on a snowy eve.
+With the kids, The Eagle Mountain House atop the hill has a wonderful historic hotel.

 Black Mountain Stats: